 This online event will be hosted by the St Mary’s Seminary community on Saturday 26th September from 3-5pm (AEST).

-We do ask that each participant register and this can be done easily here.
+We do ask that each participant register here.

 For further information please click here.

 Do you know someone who is interested in becoming a Catholic?
 Please make sure that they hear about the Rite of Christian Initiation for Adults, a journey of enquiry and faith development for non-Christians and non-Catholics who want to know more about the Catholic faith.

 Already Catholic?
 If you love your faith and would like to share someone’s faith journey, think about joining the RCIA team, or becoming a sponsor for someone joining the church.